-White mold is a significant disease problem of soybean in the north-central region.
+White Mold is a significant disease problem of soybean in the North Central region and Canada.
 The incidence and severity of white mold varies from year to year because of its sensitivity to weather conditions.
-Cool, moist conditions at the time of flowering is most conducive to the development of white mold.
+Cool and moist conditions at the time of flowering are most conducive to the development of white mold.

-White mold is caused by the soil fungus, Sclerotinia sclerotiorum.
-It is easily distinguished from most other soybean diseases by the presence of white cottony mycelia (moldy growth) and sclerotia on infected plant tissues.
+White mold is caused by the soil inhabiting fungus, Sclerotinia sclerotiorum.
+It is easily distinguished from most other soybean diseases by the presence of a white cottony, moldy growth (mycelia) and hard, black structures known as sclerotia on infected plant tissues.

 White mold can substantially reduce yield, especially when climatic conditions and management practices favor high yield potential.
 Severe white mold infection weakens the plant and can result in wilting, lodging and plant death.

 In addition to causing yield loss, white mold can affect seed quality and seed production.

 White mold has progressed from a sporadic disease to an annual threat to soybean production

 White mold was discovered on soybeans in central Illinois in 1948.
 Although it eventually became a chronic problem in Michigan, Minnesota, and Wisconsin, outbreaks were localized and occurred where soybeans were grown in rotation with other susceptible crops.

 Beginning in 1990, however, the occurrence of white mold became more widespread in the Great Lake states, and by 1992, was present throughout all the North Central states.

 Reasons for the sudden increase of white mold are not fully understood but are thought to be related to changes in cultural practices that promote a greater canopy density.
 The increase in white mold may also be due to changes in the genetic base of current soybean varieties, or changes in the white mold pathogen.